The Future of Efficient Lighting: Luminaire Level Lighting Controls

-Combining LEDs with integrated controls and sensors within each fixture, Luminaire Level Lighting Controls (LLLC) offer commercial buildings a single solution that will improve building performance and occupant comfort, deliver maximum energy savings, and enable long-term flexibility with tenants and space usage.
+Combining LEDs with integrated controls and sensors within each fixture, Luminaire Level Lighting Controls (LLLC) offer commercial buildings an integrated solution that will improve building performance and occupant satisfaction, deliver maximum energy savings, and enable long-term flexibility with tenants and space usage.

-Puget Sound Energy (PSE) is a utility serving more than one million customers in the state of Washington.
-In early 2015, after a number of concerns about the lighting in its Bothell location were raised, PSE evaluated the existing lighting system.
-Energy Management Engineering Supervisor Michael Lane and Senior Energy Management Engineer Andrew Pultorak recognized a timely opportunity to improve occupant comfort by piloting the newest LED lighting fixtures with integrated controls to hit the market: Luminaire Level Lighting Controls.
+In early 2015, after a number of concerns about the lighting in its Bothell location were raised, PSE evaluated their existing lighting system – ultimately recognizing the opportunity to improve occupant comfort by piloting Luminaire Level Lighting Controls.

 How do I know if a system is considered Luminaire Level Lighting Controls?